MarcelPerm/MarcelPerm/README.md

 ## Hi there! 👋
-I'm MarcelPerm, a data enthusiast with a passion for analysis and visualization.
+I'm a data analyst with a passion for analysis and visualization.
 Here's a glimpse into my skill set and interests:

 # 🔧 Languages & Tools: